Kosovo War: The slide to war (1995–1998)

 According to an Amnesty International report in 1998, due to dismissals from the Yugoslav government it was estimated that by 1998 unemployment rate in the Kosovar Albanian population was higher than 70%.
 The economic apartheid imposed by Belgrade was aimed at impoverishing an already poor Kosovo Albanian population.

 In 1996, 16,000 Serb refugees from Bosnia and Croatia were settled in Kosovo by the Milosevic government, sometimes against their will.

 Ibrahim Rugova, first President of the Republic of Kosovo pursued a policy of passive resistance which succeeded in maintaining peace in Kosovo during the earlier wars in Slovenia, Croatia and Bosnia during the early 1990s.
 As evidenced by the emergence of the Kosovo Liberation Army (KLA), this came at the cost of increasing frustration among Kosovo's Albanian population.
 In the mid-1990s, Rugova pleaded for a United Nations peacekeeping force for Kosovo.
-In 1997, Milošević was promoted to the presidency of the Federal Republic of Yugoslavia (comprising Serbia and Montenegro since its inception in April 1992).

 Continuing repression convinced many Albanians that only armed resistance would change the situation.
 On 22 April 1996, four attacks on Serbian security personnel were carried out almost simultaneously in different parts of Kosovo.
 The KLA, a hitherto-unknown organisation, subsequently claimed responsibility.
 The nature of the KLA was at first mysterious.
 It initially seemed that their only goals were to stop repression from Yugoslav authorities.

-As stated by Jakup Krasniqi, who was the spokesman of the group, the KLA was formed by some members from the Democratic League of Kosovo (LDK), a political party led by Rugova.
-The KLA and LDK shared the common goal of ending repression from Belgrade and making Kosovo independent, but the KLA was opposed to 'internal rule' of Kosovo by the LDK.

 KLA goals also included the establishment of a Greater Albania, a state stretching into surrounding Macedonia, Montenegro and southern Serbia.
-In July 1998, in an interview for Der Spiegel, Jakup Krasniqi publicly announced that the KLA's goal was the unification of all Albanian-inhabited lands.
+In July 1998, in an interview for Der Spiegel, KLA spokesman Jakup Krasniqi publicly announced that the KLA's goal was the unification of all Albanian-inhabited lands.
 Sulejman Selimi, a General Commander of KLA in 1998–1999, said:

 While Rugova promised to uphold the minority rights of Serbs in Kosovo, the KLA was much less tolerant.
-Selimi stated that "Serbs who have blood on their hands would have to leave the Kosovo".
+Selimi stated that "Serbs who have blood on their hands would have to leave Kosovo".